 San Francisco Car Tours

 San Francisco belongs to the most charming cities in the US.
 You can easily spend a week in the city and its vicinity without seeing any sight twice.
-But given that most visitors only have 2-3 days to explore San Francisco I will share the most beautiful areas and sights with you, bundled in efficient walking, biking and driving routes.
+But given that most visitors only have 2-3 days to explore San Francisco I will focus on the most beautiful areas and sights.

-The best way to explore the diverse and charming city is on foot.
-If you come to San Francisco by car, either drop it off at your car rental or leave it in the hotel’s parking garage.
-Parking in San Francisco is a nightmare and incredibly expensive.
-Just in case San Francisco is your first stop on a longer tour on the West Coast make sure you rent your car not before the day you continue your travels.
-This will safe you a small fortune for parking.
+The best way to explore the city is by foot.
+If you come to San Francisco by car, either drop it off at your car rental or leave it in the hotel’s parking garage or don't get a rental until you leave the city.
+Be aware that parking in San Francisco is a nightmare and incredibly expensive.